English

 Learning Outcomes

-• Discriminate between more and less credible and accurate readings of texts to determine whether certain positions are warranted.
+- Discriminate between more and less credible, as well as accurate readings of texts to determine whether certain positions are warranted